FedorSmirnov89/IGOR/README.md

 # IGOR
-Repository for the project implementing the Importance-Guided Order Rearrangement optimization approach proposed in [paper] published at CODES+ISSS 2019.
+Repository for the project implementing the Importance-Guided Order Rearrangement optimization approach proposed in [the paper](https://dl.acm.org/citation.cfm?id=3358204) published at CODES+ISSS 2019.

-The project will be uploaded to this repository late November / early December 2019.